senscience/nexus-delta/docs/src/main/paradox/docs/running-nexus/blazegraph.md

 On the write side, indexing load and latency must also be watched especially if the data must be available for search as soon as possible.

-To help with this, Delta records long queries and stores them in the `blazegraph_queries` table and also leverage
+To help with this, Delta records http client metrics and traces to measure these operations and if any of them fail.

-@link:[Kamon tracing](https://kamon.io/docs/latest/core/tracing/) with spans to measure these operations and if any of them fail.
+Blazegraph queries can be saved as a span attribute by enabling the `plugins.blazegraph.otel.capture-queries` configuration.

 ## Tools and resources